Do you want to start driving school business?

 Product pricing is also one of the main deciding factors in the success of a startup that’s why we have priced our services in slightly lower ranges (10% less) as that of the prices offered by our competitors.

-Like marketing analysis, sales strategy is also an important component of driving school business plan so it must be thought through before you think about how to open a driving school business.
+Like marketing analysis, sales strategy for business is also an important component of driving school business plan so it must be thought through before you think about how to open a driving school business.

 6.1 Competitive Analysis

 There are thousands of established driving schools in the United States and it is not easy to survive and excel in such a competitive environment.
 That’s why you need to come up with something different before you start a driving school business.
 Our competitive advantage lies in the power and dedication of our team.
 We have the best team of experienced trainers who are willing to go to any limit for ensuring customer satisfaction.
 On top of that, our prices are very reasonable and comparatively lower than most of our competitors, thus giving us a clear advantage over other competitors.

 6.2 Sales Strategy